MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Kaizala/integrate-your-workflow.md

 - MED150
 - MBS150
 ms.assetid: 883343d0-6b16-4725-a23d-bc69fb264356
-description: "Kaizala is available as a Connector on Microsoft Flow.
-Use Flow to automate workflow and improve productivity by allowing Kaizala to integrate with other services."
+description: Learn how to use Microsoft Flow to automate workflow and improve productivity by allowing Kaizala to integrate with other services.
 ---

 # Integrate your workflow in Kaizala using Microsoft Flow